donpowers/Tic-Tac-Toe-Client/README.md

 root to access the related elements.
 I happened to be using images as my X and O.
 One of the features I wanted to implement if time permitted was to allow the user to change the mark used in the game.
-It turns out the ID for these images I built using the string concatinate feature.
+It turns out the ID for these images I built using the string concatenate feature.
 I assigned this to a variable with the idea to place this variable inside of $().
 Well there were no lint errors and things appeared fine, until there were no events being recieved.
 When I used element.addHandlers things worked as expected.
 WTF!
 Several hours later and into the